SMART Permission Tickets

 Issuer-Attested Claims

 authorization.requester and details are issuer-attested facts.
-The Data Holder uses them for policy evaluation and audit, unless a specific profile requires additional holder-side verification.
+The Data Holder uses them for policy evaluation and audit, unless a specific ticket type requires additional holder-side verification.

 If requester is absent, the ticket does not assert a separate third-party requester.
 This does not mean anonymous access — the presenting client is still authenticated by the outer client_assertion.